adri-basterra/adri-basterra/README.md

 I'm Adriana.
 Frontend developer slowly becoming fullstacker💻.
 Currently:

 - 🔭 Working at NTT DATA
-- 🌱 Learning Headless CMS such as Netlify
+- 🌱 Looking forward to learn NextJS, Svelte and Ramda
 <!-- - 💬 Ask me about ...
 - 📫 How to reach me: ... -->